-Dave said there are many who want the range of beers to be broad and diverse but don’t understand market demands.
+Dave said many want the range of beers to be broad and diverse but don’t understand market demands.

 “The old guard in the craft beer world would like to see a few more old-school pilsners and wheat beers,” he said.